LSSTDESC/desc-continuous-integration/docs/desc/ci_at_nersc.rst

 tutorial only work for a single chosen branch of the repository, and that each trigger will run a full CI job at NERSC.

-.. note:: You will have to modify ``MIRROR_PROJECT_NUMBER`` to the GitLab
+.. note:: You must modify the URLs and project numbers in ``.gitlab-ci.yml`` workflow to your own.
-	project number of your mirror repository.

 Building a GitLab CI workflow for your repository
 -------------------------------------------------